 5. Researching Takes Time

 Researching houses is a much bigger job then I ever imagined!
-It’s good to know everything you can about a property; it will limit the amount of surprises if you buy the place and will be a good guide to how much the property is worth!
+It’s good to know everything you can about a property; it will limit the amount of surprises if you buy it and will be a good guide to how much the property is worth!

 Look beyond property websites and estate agent pages!
 Look at the local crime map, check if there is a neighbour watch page, check Facebook pages for the local area and see what residents have to say or google what is going on locally, take a look at the property sale history, look on a map and see what amenities are nearby and see which way the garden faces, you can even check what broadband is in the area (if you use the internet a lot this might be important)!